esphome/esphome-devices/src/docs/devices/Shelly-PM-Mini-Gen3/index.md

 board: esp32
 difficulty: 4
 ---
 Generation 3 of Shelly Mini.
 With Powermeter.
+Flashsize is 8MB.

 ## GPIO Pinout